Skip to main content

 Scalable assessment

-• Methods and Practices
+• methods and practices

-• Technologies (AI).
+• technologies (AI).

 Research outputs

-The UAL Online Action Research explored effective effective online learning and teaching for creative subjects outside our of crisis situations.
+The UAL Online Action Research explored effective online learning and teaching for creative subjects outside our of crisis situations.
 It focused on UAL teaching methods such as material practices, dialogue, co-creation, studio and reflection.
 The research built on extensive research in online learning and the university's deep expertise.

 The activities involved over 300 learners across 15 UAL subjects.
 They aimed to recreate an authentic curriculum while serving as true experiments.
 What we have learned about online learners, our organisational culture and our readiness as an institution is highly valuable.

-Read the Creative Education Online - action research report (opens in a new tab)
+Read the Creative Education Online - action research report (PDF 4.4MB) (opens in new tab)

 • Disclaimer: The PDF may not be fully accessible.
 If you require an accessible version of the PDF, please contact Ian Truelove at i.truelove@arts.ac.uk